|Topaz Sharpen AI|

 So for this reason I perhaps tried the Topaz Sharpen AI product later than I should have.
-I was mostly using Photoshop's "Smart Sharpen", which is not bad.
+I was mostly using Photoshop's "Smart Sharpen", which also combines noise removal and sharpening, and is not bad.
 I think in this day and age of low resolution internet photos, not many people are looking at the actual pixels of their photos.
 But I still do, and in fact it is the first thing I look at.
 If an image is not tack sharp, I throw it away, no matter how good it might look in a Facebook post.

 Sharpen AI can sharpen photos that are out of focus, have motion blur, have high ISO, were not focused well, or were taken with suboptimal equipment.
 You can select between 10 different sharpening modes, or let the application auto chose the best one.
 You can not specify a percentage level of sharpening.
-Noise removal is done with sharpening, and Sharpen AI always leaves you with a totally noiseless background (which you might find fake looking).
+Noise removal is done with sharpening, and Sharpen AI always leaves you with a totally noiseless background (which you might find fake looking, and there is an option to add the noise back).
 So you don't necessarily need the Topaz Noise Removal product, but if you are someone who uses high ISO's, you might have more options by separating the noise removal and sharpening functionality.

 A few times the final result saw so sharp that I upscaled the photo (made it a higher resolution).
 Topaz has a product for upscaling while preserving detail as well, called Gigapixel AI.
 Photoshop has similar functionality in the "Image Size" function that may be comparable, but I suspect Topaz is better.
 For sharpening, Photoshop, even with "Smart Sharpen", can't compete with Topaz.
 Topaz's ability to separate noise from detail and then enhance that detail without creating artifacts is just uncanny.